BitCANN/bitcann-contracts/README.md

   <a href="https://www.npmjs.com/package/@bitcann/contracts"><img alt="npm downloads" src="https://img.shields.io/npm/dm/@bitcann/contracts"></a>
 </p>

 > ⚠️ Important Notice: The contracts have not undergone extensive auditing by third parties.
-Users should be aware of potential risks, including the possibility of losing domain ownership or funds during auctions.
+Users should be aware of potential risks, including the possibility of losing name ownership or funds during auctions.
 Exercise caution and consider these risks before use.**

 ## Installation